bambora-na/dev.na.bambora.com/source/docs/guides/merchant_report.md

 <https://api.na.bambora.com/v1/reports/merchants>

-In addition, you will need to use your Merchant ID and Reporting API Access Passcode from your Bambora account.
+In addition, you will need to use your Merchant ID and Reporting API Access Passcode from your Bambora Channel Partner account.
 See the "Authentication" section below for more details on how to generate your access passcode to use in the request to the Merchant Report API.